-The result of this study revealed the role of micronutrients in mobilizing the nutrients from the soil of sapota cv.
+- The result of this study revealed the role of micronutrients in mobilizing the nutrients from - the soil of sapota cv.
 Kalipatti under HDP system.
-Foliar application of (0.5% ZnSO4), iron (0.5% FeSO4) and boron (0.3% B) helped in more utilization of both macro and micronutrients and thus resulted in obtaining more yield and quality of sapota.
+Foliar application of (0.5% ZnSO4), iron - 198 (0.5% FeSO4) and boron (0.3% B) helped in more utilization of both macro and - micronutrients.